bad63r/dotfiles/i3/README.md

 [Dunst](https://dunst-project.org) is a lightweight replacement for the notification-daemons.

 Configuration:
-* install it first `sudo apt-get install dunst`
+* install Dunst `sudo apt-get install dunst`
 * add .dunstrc to your home folder
-* go into this location

-sudo vim /usr/share/dbus-1/services/org.freedesktop.Notifications.service

-    - change exec line to dunst location, check dunst location with command called "whereis"
+* go into this location with `sudo vim /usr/share/dbus-1/services/org.freedesktop.Notifications.service` and change exec line to dunst location, check dunst location with command called "whereis"

 FIXING LID CLOSED FUNCTION
 	#go to /etc/systemd/logind.conf